whatvn/whatvn.github.io/writing/_posts/2026-04-12-becoming-cto-by-accident.md

 Introversion makes some of this harder.
 But I have stopped trying to become someone I am not, and started figuring out how to bring what I naturally do well into a role that did not originally feel like it was built for me.
 Introverts listen carefully.
 They think before they speak.
 They tend to create space for others rather than filling every silence.
 Those are not weaknesses in leadership, they are just quieter strengths, and quiet can be powerful if you use it intentionally.

-While adjusting to all of this, one thing has been shifting so fast it deserves its own honesty: AI is changing software development, and I am not always sure what that means for us specifically.
+While adjusting to all of this, one thing has been shifting so fast that deserves its own story: AI is changing software development, and I am not always sure what that means for us specifically.

 I have been building software for over a decade.
 I have seen waves of hype: big data, blockchain, microservices, serverless.
 Most of them changed some things.
 AI feels structurally different.
 Not because of the demos, but because of what it is actually doing to the constraint that has always defined software development: human time.